-I found this herbal recipe on the internet, and boy, am I ever glad I did.
-It really does wonders for hay fever.
-The first time I used it I could tell a difference in the (lesser) amount of snot and mucous I was producing, but my body is used to herbs, and so it might take a little longer for others.
-The creator of the recipe says that most people notice a difference after 3 days of one cup a day.
+This is a different allergy tea than we had previously, but is the one I use, especially during Ragweed season!
+Tastes wonderful as a bonus.
+The first time I used it I could tell a difference in my ability to breathe, but my body is used to herbs, and so it might take a little longer for others.
+Take this every day, and most people notice a difference after 3 days of one cup a day.
 If your allergies are particularly bad it’s even beneficial to take 2 or 3 cups a day as you begin to treat your hay fever.
-Then when you are definitely responding positively to it, drop the frequency down to one cup a day, but keep the strength of the dose at 3 full teaspoons per cup.
+Then when you are definitely responding positively to it, drop the frequency down to one cup a day, but keep the strength of the dose at 2 full teaspoons per cup.

 The breakdown of ingredients and their purpose looks like this:

 Nettle: helps stabilise excessive mast cell over-activity that over-responds to histamines

 Mullein: a long-standing respiratory herb for allergies; very soothing for the upper respiratory tract

 Rosemary: helpful to inhibit the process leading up to an allergic reaction.
 It’s also great tasting!

 Plantain: helps moisten delicate tissues when they are dried out and irritated

 Goldenrod: Used to assist with ailments of the eyes; conjunctivitis, red-eye, styes, itchy eyes, and stinging eyes

 The purpose of Jordan’s Crossing Herbal Connections is to promote the sharing of information about healthy, natural products and dietary supplements.
 JCHC’s views and opinions are INFORMATIONAL ONLY and are not intended to constitute medical advice.
 If you are sick, injured or pregnant, please consult a licensed health care professional.